niteshthapa/SimpleCounterReactRedux/README.md

-# Shopping cart basic filter
+# React Redux simple counter example

 # Summary
-This post i have shown how we can filter data in ascending and descending order and reset.This is for absolutly beginner.
+This post i have shown how we can use react(state mangmenet) and react redux(to connect with react app) .This is for absolutly beginner.
 ### `Demo`

 Runs the app in the development mode.\